 When will stock prices head back up?
 No one knows with any certainty.
 But what has been true in the past with all investors (TSP investors are not unique in their tendency to sell shares of stock when the prices are at their lowest point), is that the selling increases rapidly just before the stock market starts to go back up again.

 As of this writing, the market is down about 11% for the year.
 The I fund is down almost 19%.
 This is not an abnormal swing in the stock market.
 Of course, we can look at the drop in housing prices, the volatility in oil and the usual uncertainty surrounding an upcoming presidential election and make predictions that the market is about to take a big jump up or down with historical data to sustain the prediction.
 But, since no one knows with any certainty when the market will jump back up, selling shares of our TSP stock funds involve risking your ability to build your portfolio back up when the bull market returns.

 The problem with investing in the stock market is that human emotions are always involved.
 We panic.
 We celebrate.
 We prognosticate.
 Ultimately, we hope to retire and have enough money to retire in comfort.

 Anyone who makes a decision to sell stock funds in the current market is taking a risk.
 That may be a wise move if the market keeps declining or it may ensure that you have sold your TSP stock fund shares at a low price and will miss a potentially rapid uptick in the value of these funds when the market recovers.
 If you choose to sell your stock funds, understand the risk you are taking.

-You can see the monthly results of each of the TSP funds here in the TSP corner.
 Remember to keep your emotions in check and to try and avoid buying high and selling low.